Facts About Adult Vaccination

 FACT: Influenza vaccination can reduce physician visits and lost work days, and reduce antibiotic use.

-FACT: People on Medicare Part B can get influenza, pneumococcal, and hepatitis B vaccines (if they are at risk of hepatitis B disease) at no cost.
+FACT: Individuals covered by Medicare Part B can get influenza, pneumococcal, and hepatitis B vaccines (if they are at risk of hepatitis B disease) at no cost.

-FACT: Each year in the US, pneumococcal disease causes nearly 50,000 cases of bacteremia (bloodstream infection), and several thousand cases of meningitis (inflammation of the tissues and fluids surrounding the brain and spinal cord).
+FACT: Each year in the US, pneumococcal disease causes more than one million cases of pneumonia and thousands of cases of sepsis (bloodstream infection) and meningitis (inflammation of the tissues and fluids surrounding the brain and spinal cord).

-FACT: Adults younger than age 65 years who have asthma, diabetes, or certain other chronic conditions, or who smoke need pneumococcal vaccination.
+FACT: Pneumococcal vaccination is recommended for all adults age 65 years and older and adults age 19 through 64 years who have asthma, diabetes, or certain other chronic conditions, or who smoke.

-FACT: In the US, an estimated 800,000 to 1.4 million people are chronically infected with the hepatitis B virus and can infect household members and sexual partners.
+FACT: In the US, an estimated 2.2 million people are chronically infected with the hepatitis B virus and can infect household members and sexual partners.

 FACT: Hepatitis B virus is found in blood and other body fluids such as semen and vaginal secretions of infected persons.